letaprodoit/lapdi-featured-posts/README.txt

 == Upgrade notice ==

 = 1.1.4 =
-Required fix to properly load media upload script.
+Required fix to properly initialize widgets for older versions of PHP.

 = 1.1.3 =
 Required fix to properly store new widget/shortcode attributes into database.
 (Update to Easy Dev 1.2.2).